5 THINGS: on Webseries Workflow

 Prompter People also has a sister lighting company called Flo-light.
 The lights are very inexpensive, but not the most rugged.
 A 220AW, with some diffusion, and situated directly behind the camera lights my face just fine.
 It’s not as artistic as I’d like, but the room constraints somewhat limit my options.

 Now, because I am a one man production band, I need to see the shot while I’m in front of the camera.
-I use the cameras HD-SDI out to a HDMI converter, and run that that 27” computer monitor.
+I use the cameras HD-SDI out to an HDMI converter and run that that 27” computer monitor.
 This allows me to check framing, lighting, and that the camera is actually recording.

 I then shoot, and the footage records directly to an SSD in camera.
 I record in ProRes 422HQ at UHD resolution at 23.98.
 I like the film look 23.98 gives, coupled with the short depth of field with the lens.
 Plus, most of the episode is a talking head, so there isn’t a need for a higher frame rate.
 As a fringe benefit, the media files take up less space and is easier to stream for viewers.
 As for dynamic range, I shoot in a video look as opposed to film, to reduce the amount of time in post spent on color.